- Tablets: 10 mg, 20 mg, 40 mg

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-What is Celexa and what does it treat?
+What is Citalopram and what does it treat?

-Citalopram is an antidepressant medication that is approved for the treatment of major depressive disorder (MDD).
+Citalopram is an antidepressant medication that works in the brain.
+It is approved for the treatment of major depressive disorder (MDD).

 Symptoms of depression include:

 - Depressed mood - feeling sad, empty, or tearful

 - Loss of interest or pleasure in your usual activities